London, sometime in early 1991…

 I was living with my then boyfriend in a nice, one bedroom flat in Seven Sisters, after he’d been evicted from the squat where we first met and he decided to actually pay rent.
 He was earning a good wage as a civil engineer and I was working as a cleaner and in a clothes shop on Portobello Road.

 One Sunday morning we went to ‘Church’.
 This was a place somewhere in Central London where Australians, Kiwis and any other morning party people gathered for early Sunday drinking.
 It was my first time there and the place was kinda sleazy, with half naked women walking around (can’t remember if they were strippers or waitresses) and hundreds of seriously drunk people, getting drunker by the second.
 Church opened at around noon.
-I can’t remember if we had been out all night the night before or had some sleep beforehand, but knowing me I’d probably had some sleep, I’ve never been know for endurance partying/drinking, even when I was young.
+I can’t remember if we had been out all night the night before or had some sleep beforehand, but knowing me I’d probably had some sleep, I’ve never been known for endurance partying/drinking, even when I was young and I was 19 years old when this took place.

-They had these drunk competitions, you know the type, spin around till you can’t spin no more, drink, then spin around some more… Somehow we ended up on stage, taking part on the ‘swap ALL of your clothes’ competition.
+They had these drunk competitions, you know the type, spin around till you can’t spin no more, drink, then spin around some more… Somehow we ended up on stage, taking part in the ‘swap ALL of your clothes’ competition.
 Winner gets a crate of beer and the chance to enter a competition to win a holiday.
 I was tipsy by then so I thought, yeah, why not?
-We completely swapped all our clothes incredibly fast (I wasn’t comfortable being entirely naked in front of all those people) and WON!
+We completely swapped all our clothes incredibly fast (I wasn’t comfortable being entirely naked in front of all those people so I was very quick) and WON!
 Woooooohooo I thought.
 We got the crate of beer and they asked for our name and number to enter the said competition.
 I didn’t even drink beer so my boyfriend got to drink it all.

 Now, £500 a day is still a tidy sum these days but back then it was A LOT.
-The man’s voice was reassuring and menacing at once and very insistent but not too pushy.
+The man’s voice was reassuring and menacing at the same time; insistent but not too pushy..
 I was only 19 years old… I actually talked to him for a long while and at first I said I didn’t want to do the movie, but he made it all sound pleasant and simple… And there was the money!
 In the end I gave in and agreed I’d do it.
 He was going to call me back with the location/date and any further details in a couple of days.

 I don’t know if my boyfriend called my mother or if I just told her when we spoke but this ended up being one of the two crucial occasions when I did actually listen to her (the other one was when she advised me to not marry a friend to help him stay in the UK, which I was also uneasy about).
 My mother told me that if I did this they might give me drugs while I was there and that I might end up doing more than what I had intended on doing and that I would very likely regret it, I’d be having sex with an old man whom I might not be attracted to.
 She didn’t even need to go into the REALLY horrible things that could happen to dissuade me from the idea…